Strat-Bianca/TestingAPI-Postman/README.md

-# Testing API with Postman
+# Testing API with Postman - CRUD

 You need to read the API documentation.